NathanielInman/jugs/README.md

 ## File Structure

-No files are concatenated together, use includes in your jade files and imports in your stylus files.
-If you're hoping to use a modular system in your javascript then use the "slush-justice" generator instead.
+Javascript files are compiled together based upon their dependencies declared using ES2015 `import` statements.
+You can add additional entry files in the gulpfile under the `scripts` task.
+Use `include` for jade files and `import` for stylus files.

 ```
 project
 ├─dist
 │ ├<<────(assets are copied here on compile)
 │ ├─scripts
-│ │ └─ file.js
+│ │ └─ file.js (+depends.js)
 │ ├─styles
 │ │ └─ main.css
 │ └─ index.html